Jadontalis/Jadontalis/README.md

 __Hey!
 Welcome to my Github!__

-My name is __Jaden Hampton__, I'm a student at Montana State University, currently studying Computer Science and Psychology.
+My name is __Jaden Hampton__, I'm a student at Montana State University, currently majoring in Computer Science and Psychology.
 I am pursuing a career in software engineering and am currently building a classic Saab 900 Turbo to compete in the American Rally Association.
+As of September 2025 I am a member of the Association of Computing & Machinery (ACM).

 ------------------------------------//\\------------------------------------------